-- Apply recovery and resilience principles to support their peers in their recovery journeys.
+- Apply recovery and resilience principles to support their peers.

-- Demonstrate peer support practice through the role of a peer support specialist.
+- Demonstrate peer support practice in the role of a peer support specialist.

 Learners will be assessed through a mid-term written assessment, a practical assessment and a final written assessment.
 Learners are also required to undergo 100 hours of practicum and assessment, upon completion of the classroom training.

-Practicum (To be allocated upon successful enrolment and completion of training):
+14 Sep – 8 Nov 21 (To be allocated upon successful enrolment and completion of classroom training)